wwww-wwww/mpc-hc/docs/Compilation.md

     c:\Python2.7\Scripts\pip install polib

-## Part C: Preparing the GCC environment
+## Part C: Preparing the GCC environment (optional)

 This is required for building LAV Filters, which is used as the internal codecs by MPC-HC.

+You can skip compilation of LAV Filters by selecting the "Release Lite"/"Debug Lite" build configuration in the MPC-HC project file.
+This can be useful for making quick builds during development.
+The resulting binary will be missing the internal filter functionality.
+So don't use this configuration for actual releases.

 1. Download MSYS2 from <http://www.msys2.org/>.
    If you are on a 64-bit Operating System, which you should be, get the 64-bit version.